menu icon

 Substitutions & Variations

-Since roasted beets are somewhat of a template for many delicious flavors, try these variations to spice it up!
+Since roasted beets are a template for many delicious flavors, try these herbs, seasonings, and flavors to go with your beets!

 • Balsamic - Drizzle balsamic glaze over the roasted beets while still warm from roasting.